zackstout/Tic-Tac-Toe-final/README.md

 # Tic Tac Toe with Socket.io
 Learning Socket.io by making a real-time 1-v-1 game.
+Check out the [live demo](https://warm-crag-39385.herokuapp.com/).
+Open it in a few tabs to simulate an interaction between users.

 ## Built With:
 - Socket.io